Codecademy/docs/content/general/concepts/what-is-augmented-reality/what-is-augmented-reality.md

 * Viewing merchandise/goods without trying them on at retail stores and shopping platforms (IKEA, Neiman Marcus, etc.)
 * Flight/Combat simulation (military, commercial aviation)
-* Physical Markers for direction and navigation
+* Physical markers for direction and navigation
-* Commercial and Residential Design and Architecture: Viewing an architects work in real time at a location.
+* 3D commercial/residential design and architecture
-* Training for medical procedures for nurses and doctors.
+* Training for medical procedures for nurses and doctors